zeblueslip/fujungao.GitHub.io/_posts/2017-07-11-how-this-works.md

---
-layout: post
-title: How this work
-date: 2017-07-11
-categories: blog
-tags: [notice]
-description: Why I creat this blog?
---

-This is an experimental blog, for recording and sharing what I have learned, see and hear.
+This is an experimental blog, for recording and sharing what I see, learn and think.

 I have not thought of a suitable name, so it is just **A BLOG**.